 Our friends Wayne and Emilie are the ultimate foodies.
-They are epicureans dedicated to locally sourced, sustainable, and organic food.
 They recently returned to LA after revamping their family farm in South Carolina, where they raised heritage pigs, chickens, goats and veggies galore.
 So you can imagine my excitement when they came over with a huge slab of homemade pancetta for us.

 Pancetta is salt-cured Italian bacon and adds enormous depth of flavor to pasta, soups, sauces and more.
 Bacon is commonly paired with hearty greens, so I used the pancetta with Swiss chard from the farmers’ market.
 I’m also excited to share a recipe I make all the time: Nancy Silverton’s Umbrian Lentils with Olive Oil Fried eggs.
 This is a truly Italian dish, with simple ingredients and bold flavors.
 We eat this for breakfast, lunch, or dinner.

 1 tblsp olive oil

 1 bunch Swiss chard or other greens, stems removed and chopped, leafy tops thinly sliced crosswise

 salt and pepper

 1. Heat a large skillet over medium heat.
 Add olive oil and pancetta, cook until fat has rendered, 3 to 5 minutes.